 Absolutely not.
 Never, never, never.
 Some doulas start charging you hourly if your birth goes over a certain number of hours.
 We will never, ever do that.
 Those kinds of fees prevent families from calling their doula when they might need them in early labor, and they penalize clients who are having a long labor (through no fault of their own).

 Tired doulas can be a problem, but we have a solution.
 If your doula has been with you for 24 hours, she can call in a backup from our team to take over.
 We pay for that out of a special backup fund that our groups runs.
 Your original doula makes their normal fee, and the backup is paid too.
 This means that your doula will never hesitate to call a backup in when she's tired because she might make less — everyone is paid fairly, with no extra cost to you.
-You'll benefit a fresh doula with new ideas and energy to help you through a really hard birth.
+You'll benefit from a fresh doula with new ideas and energy to help you through a really hard birth.

 The longest birth we've supported?
 73 hours.
 Not a penny in extra fees.